 In 2015 alone, the Trademark Office rejected 29,992 applications on grounds the applicants' marks were descriptive and not registrable.

 Applications to register terms that are descriptive routinely receive a rejection from the Trademark Office.
 The Trademark Office may allow the mark be registered on the Supplemental Register.
 At the end of five years, the registrant can submit evidence that the mark has become distinctive and be allowed to move the registration to the Principal Register.
-However, this is a trap and is to be avoided.
+Relying upon the Supplemental Register for a registered trademark is often a trap to be avoided.

 Even if a mark makes it onto the Principal Register after five years, the mark will almost always face a costly uphill legal battle should the need arise to enforce the mark.
 You must first prove the mark has achieved popularity and is recognized by consumers for the goods or services being offered to the public.
 This requires costly survey evidence, all before the owner is allowed to get to the merits of the case against the poacher.

 Generic (Can Never be a Registered Trademark)